 And then we use this mixture as a filling or to decorate a lot of sweet recipes.
-Homemade desserts, cakes and pastries, such as macarons, truffles, layer cake, drip cakes, cupcakes, ice cream and more.
+Homemade desserts, cakes like my chocolate raspberry ganache cake recipe, pastries, such as macarons, truffles, layer cake, drip cakes, cupcakes, ice cream and more.

 Easy recipe with a simple ratio

 The ratio determines the consistency of the ganache, here we are on a part of chocolate for a part of cream which gives a perfect basic consistency for most cakes.

 But this ratio can easily be modified by increasing the part of chocolate and using less cream to have an even firmer texture or by increasing the part of cream to have a smoother and lighter consistency perfect for chocolate ganache frosting.

 Example: For 100 g of dark chocolate we add 100 ml of cream.

 And with this ganache recipe and with the same proportions you can make a dark chocolate ganache, a milk chocolate ganache, and even a white chocolate ganache.

 And did you also know that it was possible to make this ganache in a whipped chocolate ganache version without adding extra cream?
 Yes, it is possible, I'll explain you how to do it below.

 The possibilities for using chocolate ganache in baking are endless!
 With this classic recipe or by flavoring it with almond and hazelnut praline, coffee, citrus fruit, raspberry, strawberry, cookie crumbs, spices ….